This week, we’re thrilled to be celebrating a new milestone at Enscape as we reach 100 employees.

 We are delighted at how Enscape has evolved.
 The last few years have been incredible, and we are very excited about what’s next.
 The whole team is working hard to deliver an even better product and service to our users with every single release.

-We are putting the right frameworks and systems in place and adapting our roadmap to meet the needs of our customers.
+We are putting the right frameworks and systems in place and adapting the Enscape product roadmap to meet the needs of our customers.
 And, of course, we have lots of exciting new features and capabilities rolling out in the coming year - you can see some of the more immediate updates here.

 To everyone who has been part of the Enscape journey so far – thank you!
 And to our future colleagues, partners, and users – let’s get ready to start visualizing tomorrow.